-Grade
+G rade

 ACKNOWLEDGMENT

-I,enrolled in
+I, enrolled in

 (Name of Student)

 and my

 (Name of School)

-parent(s)/guardian hereby acknowledge by our signature that we have received and read, or had ead to us, the forgoing Code of Student Conduct.
-We also acknowledge that we understand that t applies to all students enrolled in Troy City Schools and school sponsored activities and events, ncluding but not limited to the following:
+parent(s)/guardian hereby acknowledge by our signature that we have read to us, the forgoing Code of Student Conduct.
+We also acknowledge it applies to all students enrolled in Troy City Schools and school sponso including but not limited to the following: e that we understand that

 -Field Trips

 -Clubs or Organization Meetings

--School Groups representing the school system in all types of events
+-School Groups representing the school system in all types of eve ents

 -Persons in or on any vehicle located on school property

--Other school sponsored events including but not limited to athletic events (football, baseball, basketball games, etc., on and off campus) dances, plays, etc.
+-Other school sponsored events including but not limited to athlet (football, baseball, basketball games, etc., on and off campus) datetc.

-Signed)
+(Signed)

 Student

-Signed)
+(Signed)

 Parent/Guardian

 Date: